 - The government of China in August 2015 announced that the previously announced concessionary loans for several projects in Gwadar totaling $757 million would be converted to 0% interest loans for which Pakistan will only be required to repay the principal value.

 - The projects which are now to financed by the 0% interest loans include the construction of the $140 million East Bay Expressway project, installation of breakwaters in Gwadar which will cost $130 million, a $360 million coal power plant in Gwadar, a $27 million project to dredge berths in Gwadar harbour and a $100 million 300-bed hospital in Gwadar.

 Geopolitical Impact of Gwadar Port on India

-In the event that China was to face hostile actions from a state or non-state actor, energy imports through the Straits of Malacca could be halted, which in turn would paralyse the Chinese economy in a scenario that is frequently referred to as the “Malacca Dilemma”
+- In the event that China was to face hostile actions from a state or non-state actor, energy imports through the Straits of Malacca could be halted, which in turn would paralyze the Chinese economy in a scenario that is frequently referred to as the “Malacca Dilemma”

 How has India responded to the construction of Gwadar Port?

 Gwadar Port is part of String of Pearls, a strategy used by China to protect its interests as well as act as a threat to Indian interests in the Indian Ocean.

 - India responded by working on Chabahar Port which is a mere 76 nautical miles from Chinese developed Gwadar Port in Pakistan.
 Further details on Chabahar Port are available on the linked page.

 - Predominantly India decided to go ahead with Chabahar Port to provide trade connectivity to Afghanistan, Central Asian Countries and Russia.

 - India took over the operations of the Chabahar Port in 2018.